 I wiped up all the liquid, set to the side the apple slices that were too weepy & falling apart, & proceeded to the caramel step.

 And that’s when I realized my original plan was not going to work.

 The first one was my fault, I poured hot caramel on top of my chocolate apple… Majorly bad idea!
 Seriously, what was I thinking??

 I then decided to do the next best think, drizzle lots of caramel on top of my apple slices.
-And this worked great!
+And guess what?
+This worked great!